Aniketkumarroy/rvasm/README.md

 ./rvasm [source file] | [-o output file] | [-c comment string] | [-hex hexadecimal format] | [-e little endian] | [-f format]

 Options:
--o, output file name, optionsl flag, default is <input file name>.out -c, comment string, string that will be interpreted as a comment, optionsl flag, default is ';' -hex, hexadecimal, to generate outpurt in hexadecimal number, optionsl flag, by default it generates output in binary numbers -e, little endian, it produces output in Little Endian memory model, optionsl flag, by default big Endian is used -f, format, it specifies how many bytes separated by spaces to be printed in each line of output file, optionsl flag, by default whole instruction is printed in a line without any spaces
+-o, output file name, optional flag, default is <input file name>.out -c, comment string, string that will be interpreted as a comment, optional flag, default is ';' -hex, hexadecimal, to generate output in hexadecimal format, optional flag, by default it generates output in binary format -e, little endian, it produces output in Little Endian memory model, optional flag, by default big Endian is used -f, format, it specifies how many bytes separated by spaces to be printed in each line of output file, optional flag, by default whole instruction is printed in a line without any spaces
 -h, -help, help flag
 ```